NCAR/climate-primer-water/doc/ch2_climatewater.rst

 =====================================================

-2.1 Water Availability Assessments
+2.1 Water-Availability Assessments
 ----------------------------------

-Understanding what climate elements are important in water availability assessments help us focus our efforts when completing climate change impact studies.
+Understanding which climate elements are important to water availability assessments help us focus our efforts when performing climate-change impact studies.
 Climate changes, particularly changes in temperature and precipitation, have a direct impact on two key elements of the hydrologic cycle: evaporation and precipitation.
-Other elements of the hydrologic cycle—snowmelt, runoff, streamflow, and storage—are consequently impacted.
-It is also important to understand other, non-climate related attributes of climate change scenarios (e.g. socio-economic projections, land use change assumptions, etc.) that will impact water availability.
-While this climate primer will only cover attributes and the use of the climate change scenarios, it is also important to mention that projected changes in elements outside climate change scenarios, such as changes in water management systems (e.g. diversions, storage, demand side management), will also impact future water availability.
+Other elements of the hydrologic cycle—snowmelt, runoff, streamflow, and storage—are consequently influenced.
+It is also important to understand other, non-climate-related attributes of climate change scenarios (e.g. socio-economic projections, land-use change assumptions, etc.) that will affect water availability.
+While this climate primer will only cover attributes and the use of the climate-change scenarios, it is also important to mention that projected changes in elements outside climate change scenarios, such as changes in water management systems (e.g. diversions, storage, demand side management) will also impact future water availability.
 These are often evaluated in Integrated Assessment Models.